At some point in their fitness journey, most gymgoers ask, “How do I get a 6 pack?”

 Despite what most people say, the best way to get a 6 pack is actually pretty simple.

-In fact, it mostly comes down to three things . . .
+In fact, it mostly comes down to the following three things:

 1. Reduce your body fat percentage.